pingcap/docs/tidb-cloud/serverless-driver.md

 ---
 title: TiDB Cloud Serverless Driver (Beta)
-summary: Learn how to connect to TiDB Serverless from serverless and edge environments over HTTP.
+summary: Learn how to connect to TiDB Serverless from serverless and edge environments.
 aliases: ['/tidbcloud/serverless-driver-config']
 ---

-# TiDB Cloud Serverless Driver (Beta)
+# Why use TiDB Cloud Serverless Driver (Beta)

+Traditional TCP-based MySQL drivers are not suitable for serverless functions due to their expectation of long-lived, persistent TCP connections, which contradict the short-lived nature of serverless functions.
+Moreover, in edge environments such as [Vercel Edge Functions](https://vercel.com/docs/functions/edge-functions) and [Cloudflare Workers](https://workers.cloudflare.com/), where comprehensive TCP support and full Node.js compatibility may be lacking, these drivers may not work at all.

-[TiDB Cloud serverless driver (Beta)](https://github.com/tidbcloud/serverless-js) for JavaScript allows you to connect to your TiDB Serverless cluster over HTTPS.
-It is particularly useful in edge environments where TCP connections are limited, such as [Vercel Edge Functions](https://vercel.com/docs/functions/edge-functions) and [Cloudflare Workers](https://workers.cloudflare.com/).
+[TiDB Cloud serverless driver (Beta)](https://github.com/tidbcloud/serverless-js) for JavaScript allows you to connect to your TiDB Serverless cluster over HTTP, which is generally supported by serverless environments.
+With it, it is now possible to connect to TiDB Serverless clusters from edge environments and reduce connection overhead with TCP while keeping the similar development experience of traditional TCP-based MySQL drivers.

+> **Note:**
+>
+> If you prefer programming with RESTful API rather than SQL or ORM, you could use [Data Service (beta)](/tidb-cloud/data-service-overview.md).

 ## Install the serverless driver